LACHHABAYOUB/MEDWING-FRONTEND/README.md

 4.2 Back-end part

-You should go to API directory
+You should go to MEDWING-BACKEND directory
 ```sh
 cd MEDWING-BACKEND
 - npm Install